awaispasha7/voice-agent-livekit/backend/README.md

 - Add new LLM functions to `llm_utils.py`
 - Use `detect_intent_with_llm` for intent detection
 - Use `extract_answer_with_llm` for answer extraction
+- Use `match_answer_with_llm` for answer matching in flows
 - Keep functions simple and centralized

 ## 📝 Notes

 - All LLM calls are centralized in `llm_utils.py` for easy maintenance
-- The system uses an LLM-only approach for answer extraction
+- The system uses an LLM-only approach for answer extraction and matching
+- Answer matching uses intelligent LLM-based logic instead of hardcoded patterns
 - Voice changes are handled via LiveKit data packets for real-time updates
 - Flow states are automatically persisted and restored
 - The system gracefully handles API failures with fallback mechanisms